 7. City Hall (Ho Chi Minh City People’s Committee)

-The city hall of Saigon was built between 1898 and 1908 in French colonial style by the famous French architect P. Gardes, designed after Hôtel de Ville in Paris.
+The city hall of Saigon was built between 1898 and 1908 in the French colonial style by the famous French architect P. Gardes, designed after Hôtel de Ville in Paris.
 When Ho Chi Minh City was known as Saigon, the city hall was a hotel as well, also named Hôtel de Ville de Saïgon, located at the end of Nguyễn Huệ street.
 After the end of the war and the fall of Saigon in April 1975, the hotel became a town hall and was renamed into Ho Chi Minh City People’s Committee Head Office.

 City Hall in the past